cosmos/cosmos-sdk/docs/ibc/overview.md

 ### [Ports](https://github.com/cosmos/cosmos-sdk/tree/master/x/ibc/core/05-port)

 An IBC module can bind to any number of ports.
 Each port must be identified by a unique `portID`.
-Since IBC is designed to be secure with mutually-distrusted modules that operate on the same ledger, binding a port returns a dynamic object capability.
+Since IBC is designed to be secure with mutually-distrusted modules that operate on the same ledger, binding a port returns the dynamic object capability.
 To take action on a particular port, for example, to open a channel with its portID, a module must provide the dynamic object capability to the IBC handler.
 This requirement prevents a malicious module from opening channels with ports it does not own.

 IBC modules are responsible for claiming the capability that is returned on `BindPort`.